AdiPadi2703/Easel/README.md

 ### 1. User authentication:

-  Users can create their account using the traditional username, password, email feed, or use their gmail account.
-This is facilitaed by Clerk.
+  Users can create their account using the traditional username, password and email, or use their gmail account.
+This is facilitated by Clerk.

 ### 2. Restricted file upload: